DIYbiosphere/sphere/docs/help/workflow.md

 - {% include _labels/question.html %} are questions that need answers
 - {% include _labels/resolution.html %} are tickets that need to be resolved soon

+{% include _notices/note.html title="Labels can be for PRs" text="Labels will be applied mostly to Issues.
+However, when PRs require review or encounter problems in merging, labels may be applied to indicate any additional information (like 'critical', 'help wanted')." %}

 ## Epics
 Epics is a feature by ZenHub that groups issues together.
 Epics are useful to implement when any or many of the following apply to an issue: